 I literally put avocado on EVERYTHING!
 It’s perfect as a topping for eggs, salads, chicken, wraps.
 Of course, it’s amazing as a dip: guacamole or avocado hummus.
 And it’s a great alternative for mayo; just spread avocado on your sandwich instead!

-But, here’s one dish that many people do not think to add avocado to: PANCAKES!
+But, here’s one dish that many people do not think to add avocados: PANCAKES!

-Have you ever tried Avocado in your pancake mix?
-It’s incredible!
+Putting avocados in pancake mix is the best kept secret!
+Honestly, it’s incredible!
 It makes the pancakes even more fluffy and loads it up with amazing nutrients.
-The avocado in the pancakes is hardly detectable, it has absolutely no taste.
+The avocado in the pancakes is hardly detectable; it has absolutely no taste.
 However, it does make for a creamier pancake batter and sometimes a cool green color (with the more avocado you use).

-Making Avocado Pancakes is just as easy as making regular pancakes.
+Making blueberry avocado pancakes is just as easy as making regular pancakes.
 The biggest difference is in the avocado, which you have to be sure to use a soft, ripe avocado.
-If you have a blender available, mixing the ingredients is incredibly easy.
-Simply combine all of the liquid ingredients in the blender, and then stir this mixture into the dry ingredients.
-That’s it, that simple!
-(Or you can add all the ingredients in a large bowl and mix by hand)

-When to add the fruit to your pancake?
+When to add fruit to your pancake batter?

 Some people like to add their fruit to the pancake batter.
 I find it best to add the fruit directly onto the pancake while it is cooking.
 Simply pour the batter onto a pan over medium-low heat.
 Then, add your fruit fillings while the first side is cooking.
 I’ve found that this is the best way to ensure you don’t have gaping holes in your pancakes or damp fruit that leaves the surrounding pancake batter undone.